kristianseng/Java/Spring/config.md

+**bean** -> class (object) spring is aware of.

+**Spring beans repository** -> all objects spring is aware of.
+Created and putted in the repo.

+**Beans are define by adding @Component or @Bean annotation with @Configuration (@SpringBootApplication has it)

+Dependecy Injection --> helps manage dependencies betwen objects

+**Autowiring feature of spring framework enables you to inject the object dependency implicitly**

+Dependecy injection types -> constructor based, setter based, field based(not the best practice).

+In some cases if constructor based cannot be used, setter is viable contructor based injection is preferred -> can make dependecies final

+**field based injection** - not recommended

+What are endpoints -> point of contact

+@Restcontroller + @RequestMapping -> class holds points of contact or endpoint

+@RequestBody -> http body

 Let’s take a look at the project you just created, and get familiar with what each file contains.
 The entry point for Spring boot application is a class file named Application. @SpringBootApplication is a convenience annotation that add all of the following.

 @Configuration tags the class as a source of bean definitions for the application context.